-Ogbono Soup is a savory and rich Nigerian dish made from ground Ogbono seeds, palm oil, vegetables, spices, and a variety of meats.
+Ogbono Soup is a savoury and rich Nigerian food made from ground Ogbono seeds, palm oil, vegetables, spices, and a variety of meats.
 The Ogbono seed is derived from the African bush mango tree and has a slimy texture when added to boiling water.

 The seeds are roasted, ground, and then added to the heated palm oil, vegetables, and spices.
 Meat, smoked fish, and crayfish are added to complete the soup.

 Ogbono Soup is often paired with various types of Nigerian swallow, such as fufu, eba, or semolina pudding.
 It’s easy to make and considered a healthy meal that is nutritious and filling.